 Tracking: You can find out where your box goes.
 Visit www.samaritanspurse.org Click “What We Do” and select “Operation Christmas Child.”
 On the left menu click “Journey of a Shoebox.”
 You will find a “Follow Your Box” link under Collecting Shoeboxes.
 Once you make your online contribution for shipping, you will receive an e-mail to print your bar code.
 Affix this to your shoebox, making sure not to tape over the actual bar code.
 Then, next January, you will receive an e-mail telling you the countries where your shoeboxes were delivered.

-You will find envelopes in the narthex which will make it possible for you to designate what age boy or girl should receive each shoebox you have prepared.
-And as you are preparing each shoebox, be sure to pray for the child who will receive it.
+Very importantly, as you are preparing each shoebox, be sure to pray for the child who will receive it.

 A Shoebox Ministry to Children Around the World:

 1. Use a sturdy cardboard shoebox or a plastic shoebox purchased through Samaritan’s Purse.
 Regular plastic shoeboxes are discouraged as they typically crack in transport.

 2. It is not necessary, but if you do gift-wrap your box, boxes and lids must be wrapped separately due to mandatory inspections.

 3. Select the gender (boy or girl) and age category: 2-4, 5-9, or 10-14.
 Note: The gender & age-group that never gets enough boxes is boys age 10-14.

 4. Make purchases and fill your shoeboxes to capacity.